nzwulfin/bootc-django/README.md

 If you need to add an interactive user, you can do it in the kickstart file.
 Push the image you want to install to a secure registry, then reference that URL in the ostreecontainer line.

 ```
-podman push localhost:5000/bootc-django-conf quay.io/mmicene/bootctest
+podman push bootc-django-conf quay.io/mmicene/bootctest
 ```

 **To make this more portable:**
-There are a few 'localhost' hardcoded spots that are workarounds for the current playbooks but probably would raise issues in a production setting
+There are a few hardcoded IPs that are workarounds for the current playbooks but probably would raise issues in a production setting